NVIDIAGameWorks/RayTracingDenoiser/README.md

 ## NRD TERMINOLOGY

 * Denoiser method (or method) - a method for denoising of a particular signal (for example: diffuse)
-* Denoiser - a set of methods aggregated into a monolithic denoiser (the library is free to rearrange passes without dependencies)
+* Denoiser - a set of methods aggregated into a monolithic entity (the library is free to rearrange passes without dependencies)
 * Resource - an input, output or internal resource.
 Currently can only be a texture
 * Texture pool (or pool) - a texture pool that stores permanent or transient resources needed for denoising.
 Textures from the permanent pool are dedicated to NRD and can not be reused by the application (history buffers are stored here).
 Textures from the transient pool can be reused by the application right after denoising.
 NRD doesn’t allocate anything.
 NRD provides resource descriptions, but resource creations are done on the application side.